seasketch/python-sap-map/_sources/algorithm.md.txt

 In this example, the polygon with an importance of 10 is 25 square meters per side or 625 square meters in area.
 It's SAP value is calculated as:
 ```
-10 / 625 = .016
+10 / 625 square meters = .016 / square meters
 ```

+This can be read as `.016 per square meter`

 ![survey sap map](img/survey-polygon-sap.png)

-The polygons are then `rasterized` by overlaying with a grid.
-Each cell in the grid represents a geographic area.
-In this example, the cells are 25 meters per side.
+The polygons are then `rasterized` by overlaying them with a rectangular grid of pixels.
+In this example, each grid pixel represents a distinct 25 meter x 25 meter geographic area.

 ![survey sap map](img/survey-burn-in.png)

-One at a time, each rasterized polygon is 'burned in' to the grid, accumulating its SAP value as an aggregate sum.
-In other words if a polygon overlaps with a cell, then the SAP value of that polygon is added to value already in that cell.

-The resulting grid is finally output as a geospatial raster image (GeoTIFF), which now represents each grid cell as an image pixel.
+One-by-one, each rasterized polygon is `burned-in` to the grid, producing a `heatmap` or aggregate sum of SAP value.

 ![survey sap map](img/survey-sap-heatmap.png)

-The magnitude of the SAP value for each pixel is not important, only its value in relation to other pixels, and the portion of the total SAP value it represents.
+More specifically, for each pixel that a polygon overlaps with, the SAP value of the polygon is assigned to that pixel.
+The accumulated SAP values for each pixel are summed to produce a final grid, which is output as a geospatial raster image file (GeoTIFF).

-Notice that the polygon that had an importance of 10 yields a pixel with a SAP value of 1.
-This is due to it having a relatively large importance for its small area.
-The sum of all pixel values is 5, so this one pixel represents 20% of the overall value or importance.
+Notice that the polygon that had an importance of 10 and a SAP value of .016, results in a pixel SAP value of .016.
+This is because the polygon was exactly the size of a pixel (25 square meters).
+The sum of all pixel values is 0.32, so this one pixel represents `(.016 / .32) = 5%` of the overall value or importance.

+The magnitude of a pixels value by itself is not important.
+The real value is in comparing a pixels value to another.
+The pixel or group of pixels with greater SAP value has more importance to the surveyed group.
+Likewise, the loss of access to the area with the most value would have the greatest `cost` to the group.

+For this reason, Spatial Access Priority maps are frequently lused as a `cost` layer in prioritization software such as Marxan or PrioritizR, to find planning solutions that ecosystem benefits, while minimizing the cost to groups of people that use the area.